kenanlv/VRP-full-stack/README.md

 - Backend:
     - We choose to use flask as our backend framework, and PostgreSQL as our database to store the user information.
-    - Usd Google Oauth API for user to login.
+    - Used Google Oauth API for user to login.
 We also generated our JWT when retrieving data from the database.
     - Inter/Intra local search algorithm provided by the ortools for optimizing the routes.
     - Periodic timer for the route calculating and sending emails to the user.
     - Nginx server to connect with flask through uWSGI, all static files are handled by Nginx.